In Praise of the Harrington Jacket (And 10 to Buy This Spring)

 While the Harrington looks unassuming, that’s largely where its coolness lies — in its subtlety.
 Unlike the leather jacket, the Harrington is inconspicuous but still speaks volumes to those who know.
 And, admittedly, it’s an easier piece of outerwear to pull off, one that requires considerably less thought and effort.

 Now in 2020, the Harrington is continually being updated in new colorways and fabrics, and even slightly altered silhouettes.
 But the overall aura remains the same.

 So if you wanna look cool, but not too cool, a Harrington jacket is your best bet.
 Below you’ll find 10 of our favorite interpretations on the market, all equally cool.

 We would expect nothing less from J.Crew than to create a classic Harrington.
-Their version stays pretty true to the original, save for the subtle tortoiseshell button details.
+Their version stays pretty true to the original, save for updates like the chambray lining and cotton-blend shell.
 If you’re at a loss for where to start when it comes to the style, look no further.

 Uniqlo Harrington Jacket